ESMValGroup/ESMValTool-website/meetings.md

 ## Workshops

-The ESMValTool Community generally organizes two community workshops a year to discuss
+There are two community workshops a year, a hybrid meeting in spring and a virtual one in autumn.

+## Upcoming Workshops

 ### 1. ESMValTool community workshop 2024